 Calgarians can learn a lot about water from folks that live in the desert.
 Water is a precious and life-giving resource that requires careful management.

-California’s Coaabout_16chella Valley where Palm Springs is located is at the transitional point of both the Sonoran and Colorado Deserts.
+California’s Coachella Valley where Palm Springs is located is at the transitional point of both the Sonoran and Colorado Deserts.
 The Coachella Valley has received virtually no rain since August 2013, and is becoming increasingly conscious about water use.

 About one third of the land surface of the earth is desert, including much of the Polar Regions which receive very little precipitation.
 A desert climate system is classified in several ways, but for the purposes of this article the definition will be confined to the precipitation aspect.
 It is generally regarded as a region which receives less than 250 mm annual precipitation.
 Semi-arid regions, of which Calgary is one, typically receive an average of between 250 – 500 mm (10 – 20 inches) of precipitation.
 It should be noted that precipitation can be measured so as to include rain, snow, fog and mist.